sathwik-katepally/calc-project/README.md

-# A fun weekend project
+# A fun weekend project using TypeScript, ReactJS, Express and OAuth